03 18 Newsflashes from the Persecuted Church

 More than 150 people have been killed since Friday in central and northern Nigeria in separate attacks on villages populated by a concentration of Christians.

 On Friday gunmen raided three villages in Kaduna state in central Nigeria, killing at least 114 people.
 The attackers opened fire on the villages of Ugwar Sankwai, Ungwan Gata and Chenshyi at about 11 p.m., according to Daniel Anyip, a local government official cited by Reuters.

-Anyip said the attackers were from the Fulani, a West African ethnic group of herdsmen, largely Muslim, which has a history of land grievances with Nigeria’s indigenous Christians and others.
+Anyip said the attackers were from the The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world., a West African ethnic group of herdsmen, largely Muslim, which has a history of land grievances with Nigeria’s indigenous Christians and others.
 The settled farming communities targeted by Fulani for several years are largely Christian.
 Nigeria’s Catholic bishops say the religious dimension of the running conflict is a byproduct of more fundamental herdsmen-farmer disputes over land, according to the Vatican-run Fides News Agency.

 Most of the victims in the three villages were burned beyond recognition, according to sources cited by the BBC.
 Nigeria’s Channels Television reported that 114 of more than 150 victims have been buried in a mass grave.

 Fulani also are suspected in attacks on several villages Sunday afternoon in Taraba state, southeast of Kaduna on Nigeria’s eastern border.
 About 35 people were killed, and a Catholic Church was attacked, according to the Nigeria Daily Post.